breuleux/ug/doc/content/pages/tour.md

 There are two kinds of special clauses you can add.
-The `success` clause will be executed if there is no error, with the result of the expression as its value (akin to the `else` clause in Python's `try/except`).
-The `finally` clause will always be executed at the end, no matter what happens, but its return value is irrelevant.
+The `success` clause will be executed if there is no error, with the result of the expression as its argument (akin to the `else` clause in Python's `try/except`).
+The `finally` clause will always be executed at the end, no matter what happens.

     :::ug
     ;; Prints "finally", then "abc"